rduplain/memo/startups-for-people-with-problems.md

 would mean selling majority or full ownership of the company to another company, or merging with one.

-S01E01 of _HBO's Silicon Valley_ has an incredible moment right up front in which the founder is considering whether to sell the company or take investment.
+The very first episode of _HBO's Silicon Valley_ has an incredible moment right up front in which the founder is considering whether to sell the company or take investment.
 The two investors know way more than the founder, and the discussion is at once fast-paced/dizzying and profoundly insightful/accurate.

 Short of getting an acquisition offer before you even start (as in _Silicon